Amsterdam/tiles/README.md

 - To generate a new version for config.toml do:

-`docker-compose run t_rex genconfig --dbconn postgresql://basiskaart:insecure@database/basiskaart > config/config.toml.template`
+`docker-compose run trex genconfig --dbconn postgresql://basiskaart:insecure@database/basiskaart > config/config.toml.template`

 Before runnning the tileserver, make sure it can actually cache the files to disk